thomasisberg/macos-web-development/README.md

 ### Also

-Because you want to manage your own stack of independent software, which you are free to mess around with in any way you want. *Macos-web-development* simply installs packages – mostly with [Homebrew](https://brew.sh) (which is also automatically installed) – and edits configuration files.
+Because you want to manage your own stack of independent software, which you are free to mess around with in any way you want. *Macos-web-development* simply installs packages, mostly with [Homebrew](https://brew.sh) (which is also automatically installed), and edits configuration files.